Written by Scribendi

-Clueless about how to use et al. in your paper?
+Are you feeling clueless about how to use et al. in your academic paper?

 No need to fear.
-This handy guide will have you "rollin' with the homies" and citing like a pro in no time.
+This handy guide will have you citing like a pro in no time.

 Before we get into the nitty-gritty details, it helps to first understand the literal meaning of the phrase.
 That way, you'll know exactly what you're saying when you use the term.